neocliff/my-make-things/README.md

 * binutils-2.33.1
 * make-4.3
 * gcc-9.2.0 with GMP (4.3.2 or later), MPFR (3.0.1 or later), MPC (1.0.1 or
-later), isl (0.15 or later), and zstd (latest)
+later), isl^ (0.15 or later), and zstd^ (latest)

+^ The isl and zstd libraries are required to use the Link-Time Optimization features in GCC and the new linker/loader, gold.

-Everything except binutils and gcc is a stock build process:
+Everything except binutils and gcc is a stock build process.
+Best practice is to create a separate build directory outside of the source directory.
+It's only required for building GCC but recommended for the other elements.
+The generic process looks like:

 * download source package to your desktop
 * gunzip/untar/etc the archive: `$ gunzip --to-stdout ~/Desktop/<package>.tar.gz | tar -xv`